 Any work that could be deemed libellous, defamatory, or violate any personal or property rights of any third party cannot be accepted.
 This is to protect you as well as me from potential lawsuits (scary stuff, but this can happen).

-No ghostwritten stories please - unless they are given credit… in which case they aren’t really ghosts… (you can use phrases such as “ideas by X and words by Y”).
+No ghostwritten stories please - unless the writers are given some credit (and thus no longer ghosts…).
+In this case you can use phrases such as “ideas by X and words by Y”.